 While teaching this chapter, tell the students that a mouse helps us to tell the computer what to do.

-Share with the students some uses of a computer mouse.
+Tell the student about the various uses of a mouse.

 Show to the students that the small arrow moving on the screen is called pointer.